Multi-role strike ship: Assessment phase: core designs and capabilities

-The well dock is to be capable of supporting two types of future landing craft: the envisaged Commando Insertion Craft (CIC) to deliver vehicles, troops and specialist equipment (while also carrying ISR capabilities); and, a Commando Utility Craft (CUC), which may incorporate uncrewed systems or containerised strike capabilities.
+The well dock was to be capable of supporting two types of future landing craft: the envisaged Commando Insertion Craft (CIC) to deliver vehicles, troops and specialist equipment (while also carrying ISR capabilities); and, a Commando Utility Craft (CUC), which may incorporate uncrewed systems or containerised strike capabilities.
+However, the entire program was cancelled in the 2026 DIP in favour of UK participation in the Netherlands led Amphibious Transport Ship Programme.